jbengey/Airtable-For-Unity/README.md

 # AirTable For Unity
-A package to allow use of the .NET library for AirTable communication.
+A package to allow use of the .NET library for AirTable communication, installable via Unity's package manager.

 ## Installation
 1) Load the package manager inside of your Unity project.